M-Borba/OpenPlaylist/Backend/README.md

 Playlist data integration for free

-Create your own environment Python 3.8.18, I use conda env (backenv)
+Create your own environment Python 3.8.18, I use conda env (backenv).
+Remember to add .ini file inside Backend, and run from there.
+In the case of frontend you need a .env file.
+There are examples provided for each file.

 ## Postman link: